OMNY: Rollout

 OMNY launched to the public on May 31, 2019, on Staten Island buses and at 16 subway stations.
+Turnstiles with OMNY readers displayed one of 11 screens, based on whether the OMNY payment was successful and whether the readers were functioning properly.
 At first, OMNY only supported single-ride fares paid with contactless bank cards; mobile payments such as Apple Pay and Google Pay were also accepted, and free transfers between OMNY-enabled routes were available with the same transfer restrictions placed upon the MetroCard.
 In June and July 2019, Mastercard offered "Fareback Fridays" to promote the system, where it would refund up to two rides made using OMNY on Fridays.
 The OMNY system reached one million uses within its first 10 weeks and two million uses within 16 weeks.
 On one day in June, 18,000 taps were recorded from bank cards issued in 82 countries.

 In November 2019, the MTA announced its first expansion.
 Over the following month, 48 additional stations would be outfitted with OMNY readers the following month, thereby bringing the system to all five boroughs, and by January 2020 the system would then be expanded to Manhattan bus routes.
 Furthermore, the MTA would begin launching pilot programs on Select Bus Service, the city's bus rapid transit system, and add self-service features.
+OMNY readers were installed at the rear doors of buses.
 By then, over three million riders with bank cards from 111 countries had used OMNY.
 According to an internal MTA report, these riders had used over 460,000 unique payment methods between them, or about 2,000 new payment methods per day.

 With the implementation of OMNY on the Staten Island Railway in December 2019, public transit in Staten Island became fully OMNY-compatible.
-The next month, MTA officials announced that OMNY had seen its 5-millionth use, and also that it would expand to 60 more subway stations by the end of the month.
+The next month, MTA officials announced that OMNY had seen its five millionth use, and also that it would expand to 60 more subway stations by the end of the month.
 In addition, the MTA launched a marketing campaign for OMNY.
 After another expansion the next month, there were over 180 OMNY-equipped stations and OMNY had been used over 7 million times.
 This grew to 10 million uses by the time yet another expansion was announced in March.